raspberrypilearning/documenting-your-code/en/step_7.md

 --- /task ---

-The Sphinx quick-start program will created a number of files and directorys, which is where your documentation will be created.
+The Sphinx quick-start program will make a number of files and directorys where your documentation will be created.

 --- collapse ---